The text of the notification

 Of course!
 We want you to reduce your symptoms and we’re here to help.
 As a subscriber to our Low FODMAP program, you’ll have access to our private forum moderated by our team.
 You can ask your questions and our dietitians will respond.
 If you need more complete support, we offer the VIP dietitian service which includes, among other things, 3 one-on-one consultations with a dietitian.

 A gluten-free diet is indicated for people who suffer from Celiac Disease.
 They have to eliminate gluten from their diet.
 Gluten is a protein in many grains and it’s why these people have to avoid wheat, rye, barley, etc. On the Low FODMAP diet, wheat, barley, and rye also have to be eliminated, but due to their fructan (a type of carbohydrate) content, not gluten.
 Furthermore, the Low FODMAP diet also limits the consumption of other types of carbohydrates (lactose, polyols, etc.) that are not limited in the gluten-free diet.

-Our Low-FODMAP Meal Plans comply fully with the recommendations of the experts in the field, the main ones being the following:
+Our Low-FODMAP Meal Plans comply fully with the recommendations of the following expert sources in the field:

 IMPORTANT: The information provided on this website does not replace a medical consultation and is not intended for self diagnosis.
 We recommend that you seek the advice of your doctor or healthcare professional before undertaking a change to your diet or lifestyle.
 See Terms & Conditions.

 Thank you for your entering your email address in return for an example meal plan